Zero to Built: Creating a Forum App

 This section contains the JavaScript/TypeScript code for the component.
 It imports various dependencies needed to build a single-page web app:

-Finally, there’s an onMount handler, which is run when the component is first displayed.
-The handler currently does one thing: it connects to the hApp backend via the conductor, waits until the connection is established, sets loading to false, and adds the resulting client connection to the context so that all components can access it.
+handler, which is run when the component is first displayed.
+Again, this is a Svelte thing; in short it runs when the component first appears in the document.
+The handler currently does one thing: it connects to the hApp backend, waits until the connection is established, and sets loading

 <main>